-Within this monitoring period, the Council also determined 41 applications for development within or adjacent to Flood Zone 3.
-No application was refused for reasons related to flooding.
+Within this monitoring period, the Council also determined 17 applications for development within or adjacent to Flood Zone 3.
+None of these applications were refused for reasons related to flooding.
 See Figure 11 for details.

 Figure 11 Planning permissions within or adjacent to Flood Zone 3